sanity-io/sanity/packages/@sanity/form-builder/docs/components/form-builder.md

 # The FormBuilder Component

-The `FormBuilder` component returned by `createFormBuilder(...)` is responsible for rendering the generated form and takes the following props:
+The `FormBuilder` component is responsible for rendering the generated form and takes the following props:

 ## Props
 - **`value`** - required.
 The current form builder value.
 It should always be an instance of FormBuilderValue